iscl-lrl/UD-treebank-Romanian/README.md

 - [ ] Adding the new Unknown DEPREL label in the documentation upon submission:
 - Unknown DEPREL label: 'vocative:mention'
 - Unknown DEPREL label: 'discourse:emo'

-### Data Splits

-The treebank will be divided into three parts:
-- 12.5% for the test set (ro-ud-smsl-test.conllu)
-- 12.5% for the development set (ro-ud-smsl-dev.conllu)
-- 75% for the training set (ro-ud-smsl-train.conllu)

-The split will be done done randomly.
-The corpus has been divided into documents containing instances of sexist language found in social media, from Twitter.

 ### Statistics of UD_RoSMSL